amzamora/bookmaker/README.md

 # bookmaker

-A tool made to write documentation easier.
+A tool made for writing documentation easier.

 ## Usage